At Kings Hill Primary School, we want all our pupils to be confident and competent mathematicians. Through a mastery approach, we aim to

-- Regular short summative assessments at the end of the week; these are based on previous work, not the current unit, this promotes the principles of interleaving.
+- Regular short summative assessments used in Years 1 - 6; are based on previous work, not the current unit, this promotes the principles of interleaving.
 These short assessments feed into planning and focus for retrieval practice.

-- End of term summative assessments; these occur during three assessment windows yearly.
+- End-of-term summative assessments in Years 1 - 6; occur during three assessment windows yearly.

 - - Autumn & Spring assessments are taken from the White Rose and directly test what has been covered that term.